 Tashkent, The Capital City of Uzbekistan

-You probably know this already, but Tashkent is the capital of and the most cosmopolitan city in Uzbekistan.
+Tashkent is the capital of, and the most cosmopolitan city, in Uzbekistan.
 With a population of over 2.5 million, it is the fourth most populous city in the CIS after Moscow, St. Petersburg and Kiev.
 Whilst it may not be as widely spoken of as the infamous Silk Road cities like Bukhara and Samarkand, it is definitely not a place to skip.

 It is a city that is an intriguing mix of Soviet-era architecture and ancient mausoleums, combined with an equally intriguing combination of religious buildings of several faiths.
 And with all this to experience, I would recommend that you allocate at least one day (ideally two) in Tashkent.